christopherdoer/rio/demo_datasets/x_rio/README.md

 The demo dataset have been recorded with a sensor setup consisting of an Analog Devices ADIS16448 IMU, two TI IWR6843AOPEVM point at approx. 45 deg to the left and right and a IWR6843RISK pointing forward.
-The IMU rate is ca. 210 Hz and the radar rate is 10Hz.
+The IMU rate is ca. 210 Hz and the radar rates are 10Hz.
 The radar measurements are hardware triggered to synchronize the measurements with the IMU data.
 The radar sensor are using Time Division Multiple Access (TDMA) to prevent interference.